 Both are very reasonably priced.
 If you are okay with these features and the savings you get from a smart thermostat that follows your set schedules exceptionally well, as well as the great geofencing features, then you would be happy with either Lux Kono or Lux Geo.

-The attractive price, however, does come with a tradeoff, especially if you compare it to either the third-generation Nest Thermostat or the Ecobee4, both of which are more than $100 more expensive.
-But still, for $100 more, you get top-of-the-line smart thermostats in Nest and Ecobee, including IFTTT support and better-looking thermostats.
+The attractive price, however, does come with a tradeoff, especially if you compare it to either the third-generation Nest Thermostat or the Ecobee4, both of which are more expensive.
+But still, for more higher price, you get top-of-the-line smart thermostats in Nest and Ecobee, including IFTTT support and better-looking thermostats.
 If you are looking for a smart thermostat that is not much more expensive than these two, then you can check out Nest Thermostat E.